China Sourcing Agents

 How do I get electronics freight from Beijing to international markets? +

 Beijing has two international airports: Capital (PEK) handles the bulk of historical cargo operations with full international carrier coverage (Air China Cargo, FedEx, UPS, DHL, Lufthansa Cargo); Daxing (PKX) is increasing cargo capacity and is particularly useful for companies in Beijing's southern industrial zones.
 Air freight from Beijing to Europe runs 3–5 days; to North America, 4–6 days.
 For sea freight, Tianjin Xingang Port is approximately 1.5 hours by road (or 30 minutes by intercity rail) and handles over 20 million TEUs annually with direct shipping to Rotterdam, Hamburg, Los Angeles, Singapore, and Busan.
 For large electronics shipments originating from Beijing-area factories, the combination of road or rail transport to Tianjin and sea freight from Tianjin is the standard logistics flow.
+A dedicated sourcing agent can handle the export logistics and customs clearance.

 Engineer-led sourcing No hidden margins 24-hour response